 The Elizabeth Waters Memorial Travel Scholarship honours two of Liz’s great passions: excellence in child public health and travel.
 Funds have been raised to enable the University to provide one scholarship every two years to staff, Higher Degree candidates, partners and collaborators in The Jack Brockhoff Child Health and Wellbeing Program (‘Program’) and the research service, Public Health Insight (‘Insight’) (or such other programs focused on child public health research) at the University of Melbourne, who demonstrate excellence in their field of work.
 The scholarship assists the successful applicants with expenses associated with attending a domestic or international conference, event or opportunity.
 The scholarship is also be available to international applicants travelling to Australia to collaborate with the Program and/or Insight.

 - What funding is required to fund the scholarship?

 The aim of the Elizabeth Waters Memorial Travel Scholarship was to raise at least $50,000 by 30 June 2019 to establish a fund in perpetuity.
 In April 2016 the scholarship was launched and thanks to the support of many of Liz's close family, friends and professional colleagues, the fund has already raised over $67,000!

-Firstly, the inaugural Elizabeth Waters Memorial Travel Scholarship is able to be awarded in 2016.
-The inaugural scholarship recipients were announced in November 2016.
+Firstly, the inaugural Elizabeth Waters Memorial Travel Scholarship was able to be awarded in 2016.

-The successful applicants will be featured here and in the Jack Brockhoff Child Health and Wellbeing Program Annual Report in November of each year.
+The successful applicants are featured on the Elizabeth Waters Memorial Travel Scholarship website and in the Jack Brockhoff Child Health and Wellbeing Program Annual Report in November of each year.
+Read about the recipients.

 Secondly, the remaining funds will be used to create an Endowment for the scholarship with the interest or dividends earned made available for scholarships.
 The corpus of funds will be invested, enabling this prestigious scholarship to be awarded for generations to come in honour of Liz’s legacy.